Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 ![A screenshot of the settings mentioned above](./Assets/Radio/LRPT-SatDump-Settings.png)

-4. When the satellite comes overhead, press `Start` on the processing window
+4. When the satellite comes into view, press `Start` on the processing window

-> When using a directional antenna, move slowly and try keeping the signal as strong as possible using the SNR with LRPT and the waterfall with APT.
+> When using a directional antenna, move slowly and try keeping the signal as strong as possible using the SNR with LRPT and the FFT along with the sound (Try to avoid crackling) with APT.
 You might not get the hang of it on your first try, tracking is a skill you have to learn!

-If everything is right, you are now receiving a beeping APT signal or you see four dots on the demodulator if it is LRPT!
+If everything is right, you are now receiving a beeping APT signal or you see four dots on the demodulator in case of LRPT!

-5. Once you see the signal has completely disappeared and isn't coming back, press `Stop`
+5. Once you see the signal has completely disappeared and isn't coming back, press `Stop` on the pipeline

-6. SatDump will now begin autoprocessing the results, you can see the progress on the bottom (You can disable the autoprocessing in the settings if you want to tinker with the images yourself and don't want SatDup creating automatic images)
+6. SatDump will now begin autoprocessing the results, you can see the progress on the bottom (You can disable the autoprocessing in the settings if you want to tinker with the images yourself and don't want SatDump creating automatic images)

-7. Once it finishes processing, head to the `Viewer` tab and select the pass you decoded on the top left.
+7. Once it finishes processing, head to the `Viewer` tab and select the pass you decoded on the top left

 You are done!
 Feel free to play around with the image settings and enhancements, you can figure it out :)